daledavies/jump/README.md

 ```

-You can use the following optional environment variables to configure/customise Jump...
+You can use the following optional environment variables to configure/customise your Jump site...

 - `SITENAME` - Custom site name.
 - `SHOWCLOCK: 'true'` - Show/hide the clock.
-- `METRICTEMP: 'true'` - Metric (C) or imperial (F) temperature units.
+- `SHOWGREETING: 'true'` - Show a friendly greeting message rather than "#home".
+- `BGBLUR: 70` - Background image blur percentage.
+- `BGBRIGHT: 85` - Background image brightness percentage.
 - `NOINDEX: 'true'` - Include a robots noindex meta tag in site header
 - `CACHEBYPASS: 'true'` - Bypass all caches, useful for testing changes.
 - `OWMAPIKEY` - An API key for Open Weather Map, LATLONG (below) must also be defined.
 - `LATLONG` - A latitude and longitude for the default location (e.g. "51.509865,-0.118092").
+- `METRICTEMP: 'true'` - Metric (C) or imperial (F) temperature units.

 #### Volume Mapping

-You can map the "backgrounds" and "sites" directories as shown in the Docker Compose example above.
-Your host directories will be populated with Jump's default files when the container is next started unless the local directories already contain files, in which case the local files will be used by Jump instead.
+You can map the "backgrounds" and "sites" directories to local directories as shown in the Docker Compose example above.
+Your local directories will be populated with Jump's default files when the container is next started unless the local directories already contain files, in which case the local files will be used by Jump instead.

 ### Without Docker